 Recordkeeping Requirements.
 Both applicants and authorized diesel emission control strategy installers are responsible for keeping records as described below.

 Applicants that receive a verification, a conditional verification, or a conditional extension must keep records that have valid end user contact information (name, address, phone number), a description of the vehicles or equipment the units are applied to (type of vehicle/equipment, make, model year, vehicle identification number), and a description of the engines the units are applied to (make, model, model year, engine serial number, engine family name).
 The applicant must keep these records for each diesel emission control strategy family until the in-use compliance requirements of the diesel emission control strategy family are completed.
 Applicants that receive a conditional extension or conditional verification must submit these records to the Executive Officer one year after receiving the conditional extension or conditional verification.
-Applicants that receive verifications must submit these records upon request by the Executive Officer to an agent or employee of ARB.
+Applicants that receive verifications must submit these records upon request by the Executive Officer to an agent or employee of CARB.
 The Executive Officer may request that such records be made available at any time.
-The applicant must provide these records within 30 days of the request by the ARB.
+The applicant must provide these records within 30 days of the request by CARB.
 Failure to submit these records may result in revocation or suspension of the verification and/or any other remedy available under Part 5, Division 26 of the Health and Safety Code.

 * * * * *

-The Executive Officer may, with respect to any diesel emission control strategy sold, leased, offered for sale, intended for sale, or manufactured for sale in California, order the applicant or strategy manufacturer to make available for testing and/or inspection a reasonable number of diesel emission control strategies including but not limited to new diesel emission control strategies selected by ARB staff that are in the possession of authorized dealers or distributors but not yet installed on candidate engines, and may direct that they be delivered at the applicant's expense to the state board at the Haagen-Smit Laboratory, 9528 Telstar Avenue, El Monte, California or where specified by the Executive Officer.
+The Executive Officer may, with respect to any diesel emission control strategy sold, leased, offered for sale, intended for sale, or manufactured for sale in California, order the applicant or strategy manufacturer to make available for testing and/or inspection a reasonable number of diesel emission control strategies including but not limited to new diesel emission control strategies selected by CARB staff that are in the possession of authorized dealers or distributors but not yet installed on candidate engines, and may direct that they be delivered at the applicant's expense to the California Air Resources Board at the Southern California Headquarters, Mary D. Nichols Campus, 4001 Iowa Avenue, Riverside, CA 92507 or where specified by the Executive Officer.
 The Executive Officer may also, with respect to any diesel emission control strategy being sold, leased, offered for sale, intended for sale, or manufactured for sale in California, have an applicant test and/or inspect under the supervision of the Executive Officer a reasonable number of units at the applicant's or manufacturer's facility or at any test laboratory accepted by the Executive Officer.
 All such testing and inspection is confirmatory in nature.
 If the Executive Officer finds performance that is not consistent with either an existing or requested verification, the applicant must address and resolve the inconsistency to the satisfaction of the Executive Officer in order to maintain or receive verification.
-Any testing and inspection done by ARB cannot be used as a substitute for emissions test data or other support required in an application for verification.
+Any testing and inspection done by CARB cannot be used as a substitute for emissions test data or other support required in an application for verification.

-For the purpose of selecting new diesel emission control strategies for testing and/or inspection to determine compliance with this regulation, an agent or employee of ARB, with prior notice and upon presentation of proper credentials, has the right to enter any facility (with any necessary safety clearances) where diesel emission control strategies verified under these Procedures are located or kept.
+For the purpose of selecting new diesel emission control strategies for testing and/or inspection to determine compliance with this regulation, an agent or employee of CARB, with prior notice and upon presentation of proper credentials, has the right to enter any facility (with any necessary safety clearances) where diesel emission control strategies verified under these Procedures are located or kept.